JinliBot7/JinliBot7.github.io/_pages/about.md

 <span style="color:dimgray">
 My research lies in the intersection of robot perception and servomechanisms.
-My current research interest is on robotic cloth hanging.
+My current research interest is on deformable object manipulation, specifically, robotic cloth hanging.

 <span style="color:dimgray">
 I have experiences in non-linear control, physics simulation, multiple view geometry, thermodynamics, and web development.
 For future study, I'm broadly interested in topics for creating intelligent robots that work alongside people.